 Goddess Cheese 150g/5oz – mine was from Pong Cheese

 Method: Preheat the oven to 200C/180C fan, gas mark 6

-- Place the pine nuts into a dry skillet or frying pan and toast over a medium heat until golden.
+- First of all place the pine nuts into a dry skillet or frying pan and toast over a medium heat until golden.
 Remove from the pan and place on to a plate to cool.
 Reseve some pine nuts for topping the muffins.